 The same is true with packaging design and other branding materials.
 If you sell natural vitamins and supplements, use a green bottle and outdoor graphics to convey the natural theme.
 Customizing the brand and marketing to your audience will pay off in the long run.

-If you’re passionate about the health and wellness industry, vitamins and supplements can be a profitable niche.
-It is a great way to target a wide audience and make a profit in the health and wellness market.
+If you’re passionate about the health and wellness industry or thinking of taking your pharmacy online, vitamins and supplements can be a profitable niche.
+It’s a great way to target a wide audience and make a profit in the health and wellness market.

 Do you have any tips for selling vitamins and supplements?
 Have any experience selling them?
 We want to know what you think, so share your thoughts below in the comments section now.